jncraton/operating-systems-cpsc4420/lectures/05-c-files.md

 File permissions
 ----------------

-- On Unix systems, files can be set as readable, writeable, and executable
+- On Unix systems, files can be set as readable, writable, and executable
 - These can be defined for the file owner, file owner group, and everyone

 Permission encoding